UW-Path/DataParsing/README.md

-# Data Parsing is a repository build to parse data found online and transfer that to UWPath's databases.
+# Data Parsing
+## This repository parse course data found on the University of Waterloo website and transfer that to UWPath's databases.

 ## Setup
 ### Python 3 and PostgreSQL